Open archaeology, open source?

 Figure 8: Graph of open archaeology users connected by contributions to common repositories.
 Darker edges indicate a great number of common repositories.
 Node colour indicates membership of the largest clusters according to the edge–betweenness method (Girvan and Newman 2002).
 Excludes isolate nodes.

-Our data shows that there is a significant network of archaeologists collaborating on GitHub.
+Our data show that there is a significant network of archaeologists collaborating on GitHub.
 67% of repositories and 88% of users in our dataset are connected to at least one other repository or user.
 Of these, 94% of repositories and 80% of users belong to a single connected subgraph (Figure 6 and Figure 7).
+This indicates that most repositories that have had more than one contributor, or whose contributors have worked independently on more than one repository, are not isolated, and that at least one of their contributors have, at least one time, worked with members of a broader interconnected population.

-We delimited 63 distinct clusters that outline the topography of the repository–repository network.
+We delimited 63 distinct clusters that outline the topography of the repository–repository network (Figure 7).
 While many of these clusters are interconnected, some discrete components containing between 2-20 repositories appear as distinct from a primary core.
 The core cluster is characterized by repositories whose contributors commit to projects other than their own, and it includes a smorgasbord of projects whose contributors share varied interests.

-Clustering also reveals distinct collaborative networks within the user-user graph.
-We again see a complementary primary core connected to several more peripheral clusters, which are internally-cohesive and exhibit few connections with other peripheral clusters.
-The central core bridges all the peripheral clusters.
-The central core is not uniform, and comprises several relatively discrete clusters representing collaborative sub-communities.
-While these clusters are internally cohesive, they exhibit enough connections to other members of the central core so as to not be considered as separate or peripheral clusters.
+Clustering also reveals distinct collaborative networks within the user-user graph (Figure 8).
+We again see a complementary primary interconnected subgraph and several unconnected subgraphs.
+The primary subgraph comprises several connected clusters, including one central cluster and several more peripheral clusters, which are internally-cohesive and exhibit few connections with other peripheral clusters.
+The central cluster bridges all the peripheral clusters.
+Moreover, the central cluster is not uniform, and comprises several relatively discrete components representing collaborative sub-communities.
+While these components are internally cohesive, they exhibit enough connections to other members of the central cluster so as to not be considered as separate or peripheral clusters.

 In both the repository-repository and user-user networks, the peripheral clusters correspond with either the connections surrounding specific projects or the series of repositories created by single individuals and sometimes also their close colleagues.
 On the other hand, the central cores exhibit greater internal variety that may correspond with social connections and the formation of a complex software development community.
-This is evident through the fact that many of the connections represented in the cores emerge from more conventional professional networks, e.g. ISAAKiel, a working group centered around the University of Kiel), or CAA-SSLA, a special interest group of the international scholarly society ‘Computational and Quantitative Applications in Archaeology’ (CAA) focused on scientific programming.
+This is evident through the fact that many of the connections represented in the cores emerge from more conventional professional networks, e.g. the ISAAKiel group based at the University of Kiel or CAA-SSLA, a special interest group of the international scholarly society ‘Computational and Quantitative Applications in Archaeology’ (CAA) focused on scientific programming, and which clusters around users ‘nevrome’ (Clemens Schmid) and ‘martinHinz’ (Martin Hinz), who are core members of both organizations.
 Peripheral clusters that are connected to the central core by only a few relationships represent the sole (or perhaps initial) integration of lone developers into a broader community.

 Rank Repository Category Tags Commits